-We experienced a net loss of \$7.7 million for the year ended December 31, 2015.
+We experienced a net loss attributable to equity holders of parent of \$7.7 million for the year ended December 31, 2015.
 We cannot assure you that we will achieve profitability in future periods.

 The retail business is highly competitive.